Frederick Pitman (publisher): Publishing career

-In 1847, Frederick settled in London.
-Upon reaching the age of majority in 1849, he established his own publishing firm at 20 Paternoster Row, London.
-There, he became the principal publisher of his brother Isaac's phonographic (shorthand) books and periodicals, working alongside their father, who remained involved in the business during his later years.
+In 1847, Pitman settled in London.
+After reaching the age of majority in 1849, he established his own publishing firm at 20 Paternoster Row, London.
+He became the principal publisher of Isaac Pitman's shorthand books and periodicals, working with their father, who remained involved in the business during his later years.
 He partnered with Thomas Allen Reed for seven years under the name Pitman and Reed.
-After the partnership ended, Frederick continued in publishing while Reed focused on shorthand reporting.
+After the partnership ended, Pitman continued in publishing while Reed focused on shorthand reporting.

-In 1862, Frederick established a music publishing business, focusing primarily on domestic and popular repertoire, including works by composer Michael William Balfe.
-The venture grew steadily over the years and developed into a large and successful enterprise.
+In 1862, Pitman established a music publishing business, focusing chiefly on domestic and popular repertoire, including works by Michael William Balfe.
+The venture grew into a large business.
+Pitman's company continued to operate under his name until 1900, when it was acquired by Hart & Co., a firm founded in 1881.
+The combined enterprise, known as Pitman, Hart & Co., remained active until about 1960, when it was absorbed by J. B. Cramer & Co.

-Frederick also published literature related to vegetarianism.
-He was involved in the publication of The Vegetarian Messenger, the official journal of the Vegetarian Society, and issued works promoting vegetarian principles and lifestyle, including John Smith's Vegetable Cookery and Howard Williams' The Ethics of Diet.
+Pitman also published vegetarian literature.
+He was involved in the publication of The Vegetarian Messenger, the official journal of the Vegetarian Society, and issued works including John Smith's Vegetable Cookery (1866) and Howard Williams' The Ethics of Diet (1883).
+He published a new edition of A Vindication of Natural Diet by Percy Bysshe Shelley in 1884.

 Other activities

-Frederick was elected a member of the Royal Society of Arts in 1861.
-He served as their first shorthand examiner in 1864.
-He authored several works on phonographic shorthand and was the editor of magazines including the Shorthand Magazine, which he founded in 1866 and edited until his death, and the Phonographic Lecturer.
-In addition to his publishing work, he was an active advocate for spelling reform.
-He also worked as a shorthand teacher and reporter in London, later conducting classes at institutions such as the City of London College.
+Pitman was elected a member of the Royal Society of Arts in 1861.
+He served as its first shorthand examiner in 1864.

+He wrote several works on shorthand and edited magazines including the Shorthand Magazine, which he founded in 1866 and edited until his death, and the Phonographic Lecturer.

+Pitman supported spelling reform.
+He also worked as a shorthand teacher and reporter in London, later conducting classes at institutions including the City of London College.

 Death

-Pitman died on 21 November 1886 at his residence in Crouch End, London.
+Pitman died on 21 November 1886, aged 58, at his residence in Crouch End, London.
 He was buried at Highgate Cemetery on 25 November.

-His company continued to operate under his name until 1900, when it was acquired by Hart & Co., a firm founded in 1881.
-The combined enterprise, known as Pitman, Hart & Co., remained active until approximately 1960, at which point it was absorbed by J. B. Cramer & Co.